 Earlier that year, he was co-counsel with Shanin Specter in obtaining a $19 million settlement for the family of a newborn who suffered a severe brain injury following a uterine rupture caused by overmedication.

-Trunk has been selected as among the top five percent of attorneys in Pennsylvania by the independent rating service Super Lawyers for 2012-2020 based upon balloting by attorneys and review by a special blue ribbon panel.
+Trunk has been selected as among the top five percent of attorneys in Pennsylvania by the independent rating service Super Lawyers* for 12 straight years (2012-2023) based upon balloting by attorneys and review by a special blue ribbon panel.

 In one courtroom victory, Trunk in December 2011 was lead counsel in a case that resulted in an $805,000 verdict in Chester County for a West Goshen man who died in Chester County Hospital after being admitted with complaints of stomach pain only to be given an overdose of pain medication.
 The drug exacerbated his existing sleep apnea, eventually sending him into respiratory arrest.
 (See McGinley)